"One of the essential features of the child motif is its futurity. The child is potential future." C. G. Jung

 Getting to know you and your Child

-My work in the field of child psychotherapy is to help children make good choices during the elementary and middle school periods, to resolve sleep, emotional, and behavioral problems, help children become better socially adapted, and excel academically.
+My work in the field of Jungian Child Psychotherapy and Sandplay therapy is to help children make good choices during the elementary and middle school periods, to resolve sleep, emotional, and behavioral problems, help children become better socially adapted, and excel academically.
 As a child psychotherapist, this process of helping children grow interpersonally is accelerated through the transformative principle of play.
 Play therapy is a powerful method used universally by child psychotherapists.
 One of the techniques I use in my child practice is sandplay; another is interactive therapeutic games, such as chess, checkers, marbles, and scrabble.

 Thus, the first few sessions form a context for gathering information about your child and your parent-child interactions, whereby I will observe and assess your child's behavioral patterns, and learn about presenting problems, anxieties, depression, or other symptoms.
 This includes filling me in on what teachers, doctor, or the school principle might have to say about your child's social or educational difficulties or learning deficits.

 In the very first session I explain to a child that I am not the kind of doctor who gives shots!
 I do this to reduce his or her anxiety, right away.
 This frees us up to laugh a little, relax, and for me to ask you to explain in your child's presence why he or she is in my office now to see me today: "What brings you here at this time?
 What is happening at home and at school?
 Are you having any nightmares?
 Are you wetting your bed?
 Are you fighting with your brother or sister?
 Are you having problems with your teacher?
 Are you being picked on or bullied by anyone on the play yard?"
 I ask such questions, in your presence, so you can become comfortable with me with your child.
 Then, once we are comfortable together, I introduce myself to the child directly as a "feelings doctor" to let the child know that the therapy is going to be focused on the child's emotions.